anisharnav/MyProjects/Terraform/LoadBalancing_with_Autoscaling/README.md

-In this Project, we will automate the end to end Vpc Peering Process across regions using Terraform.
+In this Project, we will automate the end to end load balancing with autoscaling using terraform with custom vpc.